Explore All Countries

 Background

 Seychelles was uninhabited prior to being discovered by Europeans early in the 16th century.
 A lengthy struggle between France and Great Britain for the islands ended in 1814, when they were ceded to the latter.
 During colonial rule, a plantation-based economy developed that relied on imported labor, primarily from European colonies in Africa.
-Independence came in 1976.
-Following a coup d’etat in 1977, the country was a socialist one-party state until adopting a new constitution and holding free elections in 1993.
-President France-Albert RENE, who had served since 1977, was reelected in 2001, but stepped down in 2004.
+Seychelles gained independence in 1976 through negotiations with Great Britain.
+In 1977, prime minister France-Albert RENE launched a coup against the country’s first president and Seychelles became a socialist one-party state until adopting a new constitution and holding elections in 1993.
+RENE continued to lead Seychelles through two election cycles until he stepped down in 2004.
 Vice President James Alix MICHEL took over the presidency and in 2006 was elected to a new five-year term; he was reelected in 2011 and again in 2015.
 In 2016, James MICHEL resigned and handed over the presidency to his vice-president, Danny FAURE.
+In 2020, Wavel RAMKALAWAN was elected president, the first time an opposition candidate has won the presidency.

 Visit the Definitions and Notes page to view a description of each topic.